-Health Emergency Preparedness and Response Administration (HEPRA) - provides regulatory oversight of Emergency Medical Services; ensures that DOH and its partners are prepared to respond to citywide medical and public health emergencies, such as those resulting from terrorist attacks, large accidents, or natural events such as weather-related emergencies; conducts disease surveillance and outbreak investigation; and provides analytical and diagnostic laboratory services for programs within DOH and various free and non-profit clinics within the District.
+Health Emergency Preparedness and Response Administration (HEPRA) - provides regulatory oversight of Emergency Medical Services; ensures that DOH and its partners are prepared to respond to citywide medical and public health emergencies, such as those resulting from terrorist attacks, large accidents, or natural events such as weather-related emergencies.

 - Public Health Emergency Preparedness provides the District's response to the emergency medical needs of its visitors and residents.
 The responsibilities cover a wide range of activities, including the development and training of emergency response plans, coordination of medical response with federal regional and local partners across the healthcare system, and coordination of volunteers through the Medical Reserve Corps; - Public Health Emergency Operations and Program Support supports government and private partners with the development of their health and safety plans, emergency operation plans, and training exercises.
 The program also provides a public health command and control element that coordinates all DOH assets and operations during incidents, special events, and national special security events.
-Pharmaceutical Procurement and Distribution acquires and distributes over \$58 million life-saving medications for the DOH programs that will allow as many District residents as possible access to medications.
+Pharmaceutical Procurement and Distribution acquires and distributes over \$58 million of life-saving medications for the DOH programs that will allow as many District residents as possible access to medications.
 It also provides clinical support, formulary management, and quality assurance monitoring to address the needs of all DOH programs that utilize or distribute pharmaceuticals.
-The program also maintains the Strategic National Stockpile (SNS) of drugs for the Washington, D.C. region in the event of a declared national emergency; - Epidemiology Disease Surveillance and Investigation provides surveillance, investigation and control of reportable diseases, disease outbreaks, and other public health threats within the District of Columbia (excluding sexually transmitted diseases (STD), hepatitis, HIV/AIDS, and tuberculosis (TB)).
-HEPRA works with community and community organizations to withstand and bounce back from natural and man-made disasters.
-Resilient communities leverage community connections, relationships, and resources to ensure optimal health and security for individuals and families in both routine and emergency situations; - Emergency Medical Services Regulation provides oversight and regulation of Emergency Medical Services (EMS), including certification and regulation of District of Columbia EMS providers, ambulance agencies, and EMS educational institutions.
+The program also maintains the Strategic National Stockpile (SNS) of drugs for the Washington, D.C. region in the event of a declared national emergency; - Epidemiology Disease Surveillance and Investigation HEPRA works with community and community organizations to withstand and bounce back from natural and man-made disasters.
+Resilient communities leverage community connections, relationships, and resources to ensure optimal health and security for individuals and families in both routine and emergency situations; the Center for Policy, Planning, and Evaluation (CPPE) provides surveillance, investigation, and control of reportable diseases, disease outbreaks, and other public health threats within the District of Columbia (excluding sexually transmitted diseases (STDs), hepatitis, HIV/AIDS, and tuberculosis (TB)); - Emergency Medical Services Regulation provides oversight and regulation of Emergency Medical Services (EMS), including certification and regulation of District of Columbia EMS providers, ambulance agencies, and EMS educational institutions.
 The program monitors training standards and certifies instructional programs and instructors.
-In addition, it provides inspection and certification of all ambulances operated in the District whether they are governmental, private, or volunteer; and - Office of the Senior Deputy Director provides overall direction, policy development and supervision for the four subordinate activities.
+In addition, it provides inspection and certification of all ambulances operated in the District whether they are governmental, private, or volunteer; and - Office of the Senior Deputy Director provides overall direction, policy development, and supervision for the four subordinate activities.